-This past summer, Luno Life’s founder, Pete Ducato, chose to practice what we preach here at Luno Life with a spontaneous 10-day car-camping trip around Iceland.
+This past summer, Luno's founder, Pete Ducato, chose to practice what we preach here at Luno with a spontaneous 10-day car camping trip around Iceland.
 He was kind enough to chronicle his wild ride amongst the rolling greenery and breathtaking waterfalls.
 From mountain biking to skydiving, Pete made sure to leave no adventure inexperienced at this bucket list destination.
-Read on for a peek into his travel diary of life on the road in Iceland.
+Read on for a peek into his travel diary while car camping in Iceland.

 Iceland is a dream.
 I’ve been here for less than 24 hours and can already feel that this place is a bucket list destination.
 I decided to come here exactly five minutes prior to booking my flight and am confident it’s the best decision I’ve made in a while.
 After getting off the plane in Hella I decided that for the sake of everyone within a 15-feet radius of me, I had to brush my teeth before I did anything else.
 After restoring my dental hygiene I headed to the rental car office and picked up my trusty steed, a 2018 Toyota Rav 4, for this epic adventure.

 Wasting no time, I hopped inside the car and headed straight to the skydiving Dropzone in Southern Iceland to see if I could get my daily fix of adrenaline.
 I thought my odds were pretty good considering the rare blue skies above looked like they were just begging to be jumped out of.
 But alas, no afternoon jumps were available.
 I reached out via Facebook to confirm a jump later in the week.
 Fingers crossed!